 Your opportunity to own at the Metropolitan!
 Priced under tax value!
 Amenity filled complex with Trader Joe’s, Target, Marshall’s, the Greenway, CPCC and local hospitals ...

 - Courtesy ofSavvy + Co Real Estate

+LOCATION!
 Beautiful large Myers Park condo in desirable St. Serrant overlooking the golf course.
 Classic high end finishes throughout.
-Large open rooms with easy flow, wet bar for...
+Large open rooms with easy flow; we...